TetraSDF: Analytic Isosurface Extraction with Multi-resolution Tetrahedral Grid: Method

 \section{Method}

 We introduce the design of the multi-resolution tetrahedral positional encoder \(\tau\) and its input preconditioner.
-The subsequent sections describe our mesh extraction pipeline, which consists of 1) constructing the initial skeleton, 2) performing edge subdivision, and 3) reconstructing the surface.
+The subsequent sections describe our mesh extraction pipeline, which consists of 1) constructing the initial skeleton, 2) performing grid-aware edge subdivision, and 3) reconstructing the surface.

-\subsection{Multi-resolution tetrahedral positional encoder}
+\subsection{Multi-resolution Tetrahedral Positional Encoder}

-Grid-based positional encoders mitigate spectral bias for ReLU MLPs, but their trilinear interpolation breaks the CPWA structure and hinders analytic extraction.
-Our multi-resolution tetrahedral encoder replaces trilinear with barycentric interpolation, preserving high-frequency modeling while keeping the CPWA structure. \begin{definition}[multi-resolution tetrahedral grid] Let $L \in \mathbb{N}$ be the number of resolution levels, and $N_{\min}$ and $ N_{\max}$ be the minimum and maximum grid resolutions, respectively, where $N_{\min} < N_{\max}$.
-Then, the geometric progression ratio $\gamma$ is defined as follows~\cite{Muller2022InstantNGP}:
+Grid-based positional encoders are a common approach to mitigate spectral bias for ReLU MLPs, but a widely used design choice based on trilinear interpolation~\cite{mueller2022instant,chen2022tensorf} breaks the CPWA structure and hinders analytic extraction.
+Our multi-resolution tetrahedral encoder replaces it with barycentric interpolation, preserving high-frequency modeling while keeping the overall mapping CPWA. \begin{definition}[Multi-resolution tetrahedral grid] Let $L \in \mathbb{N}$ be the number of resolution levels, and $N_{\min}$ and $ N_{\max}$ be the minimum and maximum grid resolutions, respectively, where $N_{\min} < N_{\max}$.
+Then, the geometric progression ratio $\gamma$ is defined as follows~\cite{mueller2022instant}:

-while the $l$-level resolution $N_\ell$ is defined as follows:
+while the $\ell$-level resolution $N_\ell$ is defined as follows:

-At each level $\ell$, the unit cube $\mathcal{S}\in[0,1]^3$ is uniformly subdivided into $N_\ell^3$ cube cells, each of which is further decomposed into six congruent tetrahedra following the tetrahedral convention~\cite{burstedde2016tetrahedral} in~\cref{fig:tetsubdiv_mtd}. \end{definition}
+\end{definition} At each level $\ell$, the unit cube $\mathcal{S}\in[0,1]^3$ is uniformly subdivided into $N_\ell^3$ cube cells, each of which is further decomposed into six congruent tetrahedra following the tetrahedral convention~\cite{burstedde2016tetrahedral} in~\cref{fig:tetsubdiv_mtd}.
+We further discuss the design rationale in Appendix~\ref{sec:appendix_6tet}.

 \begin{definition}[Tetrahedral positional encoder] For a query point $\mathbf{x} \in \mathcal{S}$, let $\mathcal{T}^{(\ell)}(\mathbf{x})$ be any\footnote{ Singular cases where $\mathbf{x}$ lies on the boundaries are negligible, as they are handled implicitly by our interpolation scheme.} tetrahedron at level $\ell$ that contains $\mathbf{x}$, and $V(\mathcal{T}^{(\ell)}(\mathbf{x}))$ be its set of four vertices.
 Each vertex $v \in V(\mathcal{T}^{(\ell)}(\mathbf{x}))$ is mapped to the index $i = h(v)$ for the hash table via the spatial hash function $h$~\cite{teschner2003optimized}.
 The entry of index $i$ corresponds to the learnable feature vector $H^{(\ell)}_{i} \in \mathbb{R}^d$.
 The barycentric weight\footnote{ Barycentric coordinates specify a point with respect to the vertices of a simplex by expressing the point as a convex combination of the vertices, $\mathbf{x}=\sum_i w_i v_i$ with $\sum_i w_i = 1$ and $w_i \ge 0$.
 The tuple $(w_0,\dots,w_n)$ is called the barycentric coordinates of $\mathbf{x}$, and each coefficient $w_i$ is the barycentric weight associated with the vertex $v_i$. } of $\mathbf{x}$ with respect to $v$ is denoted by $w^{(\ell)}_v(\mathbf{x})$.
 Then, the tetrahedral positional encoder $ \tau : \mathbb{R}^3 \rightarrow \mathbb{R}^{dL} $ is defined as: